 to ensure our students get the support they need to thrive.
 Read more about our values, ethos and practice.

-At the heart of our community is our community room and recently refurbished kitchen.
+At the heart of our community is our community room and refurbished kitchen.
 Here, staff and students come together to eat, celebrate birthdays and other festive occasions, play games or just sit and chat.

 Find out more about Red Balloon Cambridge